 In parallel to the field tests, the company said it has been working to increase the shelf life of its biostimulants while adjusting the formulation to offer benefits for wheat plants’ roots.
 Lavie described formulation and fermentation as a “critical challenge” to overcome on the road to commercialization.

 Focused on the development of bio-stimulants and bio-pesticides, Lavie Bio Ltd. is one of several divisions/subsidiaries of Evogene Ltd., an agricultural biotechnology company based in Rehovot, 15 miles southeast of Tel Aviv.
-Other targets of the company’s businesses are focused on novel herbicides, insecticides and insect-control/disease-resistant seed traits.
+Other of the company’s businesses are focused on novel herbicides, insecticides and insect-control/disease-resistant seed traits.
 The company also is seeking to develop therapeutics based on microbes and small molecules in the area of immuno-oncology, multi-drug resistant organisms and gastrointestinal related disorders.
 The company also is developing medical grade cannabis through a plant genomic approach.
 For each of the businesses, a proprietary computational platform from Evogene is used to identify promising new products/approaches, also tapping into knowledge of genomics.

 “The technology helps us identify and optimize microbes that can work with existing products,” Mr. Dor said.
 “It helps with understanding complex the interaction between microorganisms and plants, enhancing positive interactions and minimizing negative interactions.”